tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（Web & 小程序）_intl_en.md

 - Listening events could not be canceled by calling the [off](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/SDK.html#off) API.
 - The value and type of the `isRead` property in [Message](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/Message.html) were incorrect.
 - The error code and error message were incorrect when the video file in a sent video message exceeded the maximum size.
-- The content of updated custom fields was sometimes incorrect.
+- The content of updated custom fields were incorrect occasionally.
-- The [JOIN_STATUS_ALREADY_IN_GROUP](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/module-TYPES.html#.JOIN_STATUS_ALREADY_IN_GROUP) event occurred occasionally when a user logged in and joined an audio-video chat room.
+- The [JOIN_STATUS_ALREADY_IN_GROUP](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/module-TYPES.html#.JOIN_STATUS_ALREADY_IN_GROUP) event occurred occasionally when a user logged in and joined an audio-video group.
 - core-js caused potential performance issues.